 - For subduing dust

-Artificial sand, Coarse sand, and River sand are some of the diverse forms of sand we use as building materials.
+Artificial sand, Coarse sand, and River sand are some of the diverse forms of sand we use as building materials in Nigeria.
 Here are various uses of sand in the construction industry:

 - As a binding substance in concrete